longturn/freeciv21/docs/Coding/packaging.rst

 find documentation here: https://learn.microsoft.com/en-us/vcpkg/consume/lock-package-versions.

 .. note::
-  This is where the difference between the pinned :code:`vcpkgGitCommitId` and :code:`builtin-baseline` work together.
+  This is where the difference between the pinned :code:`vcpkgGitCommitId` and :code:`builtin-baseline` becomes important.
 You must have a pinned :code:`vcpkgGitCommitId` that is *newer* than the pinned :code:`builtin-baseline` so ``vcpkg`` knows how to build the dependency tree.

 If you pin package versions, to a minimum or a specific version, you can find the appropriate